zsoltszabo/node-uglifier/README.md

 They will be copied to the ./lib_external folder and references to them will be modified in the merged file.

 +1
-Life safer new feature: Export all your dependencies including source files to a new folder.
-So if you have like many "main files" within your project folder and a lot of common dependencies this saves your ass if you have to give your co worker the minimal set of files that one of the main needs.
-From the testDependenciesExport unit test:
-*  exportDir="lib_test_project_export/"
-*  nodeUglifier=new NodeUglifier("lib_compiled/test/testproject/main.js",{rngSeed:"hello"})
-*  nodeUglifier.exportDependencies(exportDir,{coffee:{src:"lib_compiled"}})
-The second parameter to exportDependencies is optional, handy if you have coffee source files too.
-If a source is not found, written out to console with WARNING.

-+2
 It handles as well:
  new(require(module))(constructorParams)
  require(module)()
  require(module)(something)
  require('./randomJsonFile.json')

 Notes
 --------